CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/sqlserverconnectiondetails.md

 ---
 title: "SqlServerConnectionDetails"
 linkTitle: "SqlServerConnectionDetails"
-description: "Holds the information used to establish and maintain a connection to a SqlServer data source."
+description: "The data type representing configuration for establishing and maintaining a connection to an SQL Server data source."
 ---

 # {{< param title >}}